Our most popular contraceptives: IUS v combination pill

 • Missing pills, vomiting or severe diarrhoea can make it less effective

 • Some medicines can interact with the pill, meaning it might not work properly.
-If you are taking other medicines then you should check this with your doctor or nurse
+If you are taking other medicines then you should check this with your doctor, nurse or pharmacist

 • Irregular bleeding and spotting is common in the first few months of using the pill, but this usually settles